 They did then return to Formula One in 1983, although this time only as an engine manufacturer.
 This makes sense as Porsche had become one of the largest and best automakers in the world, and it seemed only right that their prowess in the motorsport industry was implemented in some form in F1.
-Their water-cooled V6 units were made for McLaren, branded as TAG power units.
+Their water-cooled V6 engines were made for McLaren, branded as TAG power units.

-This stint in the sport was far more successful than their first, as they managed to help manufacturers using their engines to two constructors’ championships, and three drivers managed to win the drivers’ championship as well.
+This stint in the sport was far more successful than their first, as they managed to help manufacturers using their engines to two Constructors’ Championships, and three drivers managed to win the Drivers’ Championship as well.
 In total, Porsche powered cars won 25 races between 1984 and 1987, with two of the biggest names the sport, Alain Prost and Niki Lauda, racing with Porsche engines.

 Even though they had this success, the engines were known to be less powerful than their rivals.
 Honda and BMW could push more power out of their engines, which gave them a big boost during qualifying sessions.
-Even though Porsche managed to get plenty of pole position starts, their engine lacked the turbo power to keep their drivers satisfied, and high costs ultimately ended their success.
+Even though Porsche managed to get plenty of pole positions, their engine lacked the turbo power to keep their drivers satisfied, and high costs ultimately ended their success.

-Potential For A Return To F1
+Potential For A Return For Porsche To F1

 Porsche did not oblige due to the high costs.
 Plus, they were adamant that they could still hold their own with their engine, and they did for several races.
 But ultimately things got too expensive for Porsche, and when they returned in 1991, they reportedly just used two of their old engines side by side, minus the turbochargers, which must have saved a lot of money versus developing a new engine.